What is an Unconference?

 The Sustainability Unconference brings together entrepreneurs, local businesses, activists, writers, chefs, government and community members for a day of collaboration, innovation and design in a free space to create and develop new ideas, collaborate with local business for opportunities, network with sustainable businesses, and meet new friends.
 There will be good drinks, great food and engaging and stimulating activities all day long.

-What is Speed Networking?
+What is Facilitated Networking?

-Find out when the Sustainability Unconference is coming to your city!
 Each of our unconferences has its own page, with registration info right on the sidebar.

 How do I sponsor the event?